gralen/ModelMonitorPlugin/README.md

 # CFWheels ModelMonitor Plugin

-A CFWheels JDBC call monitor.

-Intercepts all model calls and logs the raw 'post adaptor' SQL statement to a simple interface for review.
-Excellent for confirming your data-tier transactions are ocurring as expected.
+Intercepts model calls and logs the results to a simple interface for review.
+Excellent for confirming your data-tier transactions are occurring as expected.

 Please note: Logs your queries into a .json file in your /files/ directory, which could be publicly available on your web server. ** Not Recommended for Production Use **